Special damages interest calculator guidance

 10. That created a choice: do the calculation on a year-by-year basis with an assumed average of 365.25 days/ year, or make more precise allowance for leap years.
 The more precise approach was chosen.

 11. The “show your working” option enables you to see and check the calculation that has been made.
 A sensible number of decimal places has been shown, but more decimal places are used in the background calculation.
 If you want to do a thorough check of the calculation, you need to use both the “Calculation” table and the “Source Data” table.
 For each row in the Calculation table, the period is shown in years.
-Apply the rate in that period from the Source Data table to the period in years and you will get to the “interest in range” figure shown in the Calculation table.
+Apply the rate in that period from the Source Data table to the period in years and you will get close to the “interest in range” figure shown in the Calculation table, the small difference being because more decimal places are used in the calculation than are shown.